ankitpasayat/moveable-box-generator/README.md

 ## Install node modules

-Run `npm install` for installing dev dependencies.
+Alternatively, you can clone (or fork & clone) this repo and run `npm install` inside root directory for installing dev dependencies.

 ## Development server